Raed-Ashraf/ML-CIFAR10-Image-Classification/README.md

 ## Project Video
 Here you can find a video in which I use the model to predict some downloaded images >> [Video](https://drive.google.com/file/d/1J2_zClI6QuKE2RHVJytQnB7GrCrlfKr4/view?usp=sharing)

+## Comments
+As you can notice that using openCV to read and resize image is leading to a different output while using Image PIL.
+In this project, using Image PIL comes up with better predictions.